 \subsection{Denoising Strategy}

 The principles of the denoising techniques based on the EMD and EEMD are described in \cite{flandrin2004detrending, boudraa2006denoising, boudraa2007noise, wu2007trend, kopsinis2008empirical, kopsinis2009development} and in \cite{su2016approach,wang2019novel} respectively, as briefly reviewed in Section \ref{introduction}.
-The conventional EMD denoising strategy consists first in decomposing the signal in its intrinsic mode functions (IMFs) and then in distinguishing the signal-dominant from the noise-dominant modes.
+The conventional EMD denoising strategy consists first in decomposing the signal into its intrinsic mode functions (IMFs) and then in distinguishing the signal-dominant from the noise-dominant modes.
 Typically, the noise-dominant modes are discarded, whereas the signal-dominant modes are retained.
 Hence, a denoised signal is obtained by partial reconstruction, i.e. by the sum of the residue and the signal-dominant IMFs only.
 In most cases, it is reasonable to assume that the first modes, which have a high frequency content, are noise-dominant, whereas the last modes, with a typically lower frequency content, are signal-dominant.
 However, for the present applications sharp variations occur and, therefore, some of the first modes, which are noise-dominant, might also contain physically relevant contributions that should be preserved.
-Given that, a possibility to improve the denoising strategy is to further process some of the noise-dominant IMFs by performing a mode-thresholding.
-Such a technique enables a reduction of the background noise within the single modes, which can then be included in the partial reconstruction \cite{kopsinis2008empirical,boudraa2006denoising,kopsinis2009development} The most challenging part of such denoising methods is how to discern the noise-dominant modes from the signal-dominant ones, as well as the definition of the thresholding strategy and the choice of the threshold value.
-All these choices strongly depend on the type of signal to be analysed and on the background noise to be reduced, therefore there is not a universal method for their selection suggested in literature.
+A possibility to improve the denoising strategy is to include part of the noise-dominant IMFs with a thresholding.
+Such a technique enables a reduction of the background noise within the single modes, which can then be included in the partial reconstruction \cite{kopsinis2008empirical,boudraa2006denoising,kopsinis2009development}.
+The most challenging aspect of such denoising methods is how to discern the noise-dominant modes from the signal-dominant ones, as well as the definition of the thresholding strategy and the choice of the threshold value.
+All these choices strongly depend on the type of signal to be analysed and on the background noise to be reduced, as no universal method is available in the existing literature.